BiCU-CCRI/Best_practices/coding_and_review/best_coding_practices.md

 - **Minimize the use of comments** in the code - Let the code speak for itself by choosing proper variable and function names
     - Notes worth keeping could be included in the README or NOTES, not in the code
     - Avoid unexplained commented *run* code in the scripts
+    - Of course, you can keep comments explaining the reasons of why this command was used and some alternative, the racionale for the chosen settings, etc.
+        - This might especially useful in research, data analysis-heavy, or novel code
 - **Don't keep unused code**
     - Keep only used and relevant code relevant in the final version
     - Unnecessary code makes it harder to read, it is more difficult to maintain and draws focus away from the most important sections